 15.12 Prior to holding a return to work meeting with the employee (see paragraph 12 above), it is advisable for Managers to arrange a meeting with the employee a week or two before their return to help alleviate any concerns they might have about returning to work and agree a return to work plan.
 It may be the case that the employee can only undertake restricted duties initially and a phased return to work may be appropriate.
 A referral to OHU will inform the basis for the return to work and it may be appropriate to arrange for a workplace assessment to be conducted with the employee upon their return to work.

 15.13 In the event of death, Managers need to be mindful of the impact this could have on colleagues some of whom may be affected more than others.
 It is therefore important to ensure that news of this nature is shared in a sensitive and timely manner taking into account the likely impact on staff and pupils.
 Any unnecessary activities that are due to take place imminently should be postponed wherever possible to allow staff and children time to come to terms with the news.
-In some cases it may be appropriate to seek support from the council's .
+In some cases it may be appropriate to seek support from the council's Critical Incident Psychological First Aid team.

 15.14 Trauma support and trauma focused counselling can also be accessed by OHU.